Your session will expire in 5 minutes, 0 seconds, due to inactivity. Stay Logged In

 Umm Al Joud Area, Makkah,

-The Kaaba, Allah's sacred dwelling, is veiled by a black cloth called Kiswa, which is produced and changed every year at a specialized factory in Makkah called Umm Al Jood.
-The 658 square meter cloth comprises 670 kilograms of silver and commands a budget of around SAR 17 million to create.
-To beautifully inscribe the Quranic verses over the cloth requires a further 120 kilograms of pure gold and 50 kilograms of silver, encapsulating the devotion and reverence it embodies.
+The Kaaba, Allah’s sacred dwelling, is veiled by a black cloth called the Kiswa, which is produced and changed every year at a specialized factory in Makkah called Umm Al Joud.
+The 658-square-meter cloth contains 670 kilograms of silver and costs around SAR 17 million to produce.
+To inscribe the Quranic verses on the cloth requires a further 120 kilograms of pure gold and 50 kilograms of silver, reflecting the devotion and reverence it embodies.

 Reservations: